cowrie/cowrie/docs/graylog/README.rst

     tls = False
     cert =
     key =
+    verify =

 Enable this block and specify url of your input.

-If you need tls - change status to True and specify path to your tls cert and key.
+- If you need tls - change status to True, and specify path to your tls cert and key.

+- If your using self signed certificatet you can disable certificate validation with key **False** or specify path to you can provide a custom certificate authority bundle

 Restart Cowrie